favonia/cloudflare-ddns/docs/design/features/domain-input-normalization.markdown

 - For structured domain entries, preserve the original source span and the canonical domain.
 - For domain lists and expressions, preserve the supplied syntax and report occurrences in input order.
 Keep the canonical values for evaluation, including in `is(...)` and `sub(...)` expressions.

 Structured-entry diagnostics preserve the underlying domain rejection reason, including whether an empty label immediately follows a wildcard marker.
-Add the configuration-setting context at reporting time, including the setting name for `DOMAINS`, `IP4_DOMAINS`, and `IP6_DOMAINS`.

 ### Rejection and Recovery